 The Association for Astronomy in the Department of Physics and Astronomy invites you to observe the cosmos with your own eyes at the Macquarie University Astronomical Observatory.
 View planets, moons, binary stars, star clusters and nebulae through our newly upgraded 12″ and 16″ professional in-dome telescopes and our range of portable telescopes.

 You will be guided by our knowledgeable astronomy staff, so please bring along any astronomy questions you may have.

 Friday and Saturday night observing sessions

 Bookings are essential and all tickets for admission are sold online.
 We are unable accept cash at the door.
-Please navigate to our Eventbrite page to view all available dates and to purchase tickets.
+Please navigate to our Eventbrite page to view currently available dates and to purchase tickets - not currently selling

 Attending the observatory is weather dependent... unfortunately we can't see the stars if it's cloudy or raining.
 A decision will be made by 5pm on the day of each session as to whether it will go ahead or be cancelled.
 In either case, an announcement will be posted to our Facebook page.
 Full refunds are issued in the case of bad weather.
 Minimum sales are required for sessions to go ahead, and limits apply so book early to avoid disappointment.

 COVID-19 update (June): on-campus events are significantly impacted by restrictions in response to the global health crisis.
 Our public observing sessions aren't currently running and the Astronomy Open Night will not proceed in 2020.
 We're hopeful that private observatory and on-site planetarium sessions will be able to start up again in Nov/Dec 2020.
 In the meantime we may be able to arrange a virtual planetarium session for you.
 Stay safe - we hope to see you again soon!